 “PCR is a powerful molecular tool capable of amplifying and detecting the presence of specific regions of DNA.
 DNA can be thought of as the set of instructions or code found inside of every cell that is required for the organism to live, develop and reproduce.
 This set of instructions is then read, or translated, in the cell to produce proteins that then carry out specific functions within the organism.
 Each organism has a different genetic code, or different sets of instructions, and this is true across different strains of yeast and bacteria.
 By using molecular techniques such as PCR, testing for genetic differences in DNA among organisms is possible.”

 Before any PCR experiments can be run, DNA from your target organism needs to be extracted and purified.
-This involves lysing, or breaking open the cell walls to release the DNA.
+This involves lysing or breaking open the cell walls to release the DNA.
 In doing this, proteins, debris, and other unwanted cell components are also released so the DNA needs to be purified.
 This process is typically done with a DNA extraction protocol or commercial kits.
 We are big fans of the Instagene from BioRad to accomplish this.
-It is an easy, non toxic, purification kit that can be used on a multitude of organisms and works well for colony PCR.
+It is an easy, non-toxic, purification kit that can be used on a multitude of organisms and works well for colony PCR.
 Once the DNA is successfully extracted and confirmed through established PCR protocols, you are able to run your trial experiments.

 NOTE: The process of optimizing the PCR protocol and ensuring your DNA extraction is working as intended is most of the battle and is not as easy as it sounds.
 It can take a while to get a PCR experiment to work, but once it does it is very rewarding.
-For the beer folks out there, getting a DNA extraction and PCR working properly is similar to dialing in a crispy Pilsner… There are a lot of variables that can get in the way of success.
+For the beer folks out there, getting a DNA extraction and PCR working properly is similar to dialling in a crispy Pilsner… There are a lot of variables that can get in the way of success.

-Very accurate depiction of the struggle that is PCR
+Very accurate depiction of the struggle that is PCR.

 EXTRA FUN SIDE NOTE: DNA extraction on cells this small is not visible to the human eye.
 But here is a fun experiment you can try at home that explains the process of DNA extraction in better detail and is an extraction you can see.
-It involves lysing the cells of a banana, that then become stringy and gooey!
+It involves lysing the cells of banana, which then become stringy and gooey!